neutralinojs-community/awesome-neutralino/README.md

 - [neutralino-ext-python](https://github.com/hschneider/neutralino-ext-python) - A low-code Python-Extension for NeutralinoJS.
 This turns Neutralino into a reactive Python GUI.

+- [neutralino-ext-rust](https://github.com/hschneider/neutralino-ext-rust) -  A low-code Rust-Extension for NeutralinoJS.
+Use highspeed solutions in Rust, right in your Neutralino app.

 ## Tools

 ### For Neutralino